 In current picture reference (CPR) mode, hash value is generated for each 4x4 block at encoder, and we use these hash values to decide whether a slice is a screen content slice or not.
 If a slice is a screen content slice, fractional distances are disabled in MMVD; otherwise, fractional distances are enabled for MMVD.
 Specifically, for each 4x4 block, we check whether there is another 4x4 block has the same hash value with it.
 If yes, such block is considered as a screen content block.
 If the percentage of screen content blocks is larger than a threshold (20%) for a slice, such slice is considered as a screen content slice.

-Proposed syntax changes
+Proposed syntax changes (Based on JVET-L1001-v7)